Online

 Cotton Miller received his MFA in Photography & New Media in 2013 from Lesley University College of Art and Design, in Boston.
 In addition to being honored by The Boston Globe as one of six artists to watch in 2013, he had multiple exhibits in Boston and has won awards from the Society of Professional Journalists and the Texas Intercollegiate Press Association in 2007.
 Cotton has also assisted with projects for Time Magazine, ESPN Magazine, Athleta, and Highsnobiety.

-Cotton is the Web Manager for Santa Fe Workshops and does web consultation projects for a variety of artists, and is Adjunct Faculty at the Glassell Studio School at the Museum of Fine Arts, Houston.
+Cotton is the Web Manager for Santa Fe Workshops and does web and exhibition consultation projects for a variety of artists, and is Adjunct Faculty for the Glassell School of Art at the Museum of Fine Arts – Houston.
 He has designed websites for Nevada Wier, Christopher James, Alison Wright, Elizabeth Opalenik, and Santa Fe Workshops.
 Cotton’s personal work combines traditional printing methods with digital, alternative process, mixed media, and multimedia.
 He worked as a master printer for Blazing Editions in Providence and Cotton was a research assistant for The Book of Alternative Photographic Processes (third edition) by Christopher James.
 Cotton collaborates with many artists for not only web design, but also digital retouching, graphic design, exhibition design, exhibition production, and printing fine art editions.

 Instagram: @cottonmiller